-The actuarial assumptions used in determining the value of accrued pension benefits of \$131,858 million (2008 - \$118,141 million) reflect management's best estimate of future economic events and involve both economic and non-economic assumptions.
+The actuarial assumptions used in determining the value of accrued pension benefits of \$146,893 million (2009 - \$131,858 million) reflect management's best estimate of future economic events and involve both economic and non-economic assumptions.
 The non-economic assumptions include considerations such as mortality as well as withdrawal and retirement rates.
 The primary economic assumptions include the discount rate, salary escalation rate and the inflation rate.
 The discount rate is based on the market rate, as at the valuation date, of long-term Government of Canada real-return bonds, which have characteristics similar to the Plan's liabilities, plus 50 basis points to reflect the credit risk of the Province of Ontario.
 The inflation rate is the difference between the yield on Government of Canada long-term nominal bonds and Government of Canada real-return bonds.
 The salary escalation rate incorporates the inflation rate assumption and long-term expectation of growth in real wages.
 A summary of the primary economic assumptions, as at December 31, is as follows:

-2009 2008
+2010 2009

-Discount rate 4.60% 4.00%
+Discount rate 4.05% 4.60%

-Salary escalation rate 3.55% 2.35%
+Salary escalation rate 3.40% 3.55%

-Inflation rate 2.55% 1.35%
+Inflation rate 2.40% 2.55%

-Real rate 2.05% 2.65%
+Real rate 1.65% 2.05%

-The primary economic assumptions were changed as a result of changes in capital markets during 2009.
-These changes resulted in a net increase in the value of accrued pension benefits of \$9,941 million (2008 - \$2,319 million decrease).
-There were no changes to the non-economic assumptions in 2008 and 2009.
-The changes in all assumptions resulted in a net increase in the value of accrued pension benefits of \$9,941 million (2008 - \$2,319 million decrease).
+The primary economic assumptions were changed as a result of changes in capital markets during 2010.
+These changes resulted in a net increase in the value of accrued pension benefits of \$10,242 million (2009 - \$9,941 million).
+The assumed mortality rates and expected rates of improvement in future mortality rates were updated in deriving the December 31, 2010 accrued benefits to reflect recent mortality experience of Plan members.
+Changes in non-economic assumptions and methods increased the accrued pension benefits by \$198 million (2009 - nil).
+Otherwise, there were no changes to the non-economic assumptions in 2009 and 2010.
+The changes in economic and non-economic assumptions resulted in a net increase in the value of accrued pension benefits of \$10,440 million (2009 - \$9,941 million).